 Comparing Startup Costs

-- Day Spa - Lower startup costs and lighter regulation.
-Many day spas add med spa services under physician oversight.
+- Day Spa - Lower startup cost ($100,000-$500,000) and far lighter regulation, with no medical director or malpractice requirement.
+Many day spas add med spa services later under physician oversight, which is a common upgrade path.

 Frequently Asked Questions